 Memebank's primary function is to store users' links in a database.
 Through its web application, Memebank will provide users with an interactive visualization of the content of these links.
 Memebank will have various features to satisfy users' desires to keep and organize their memes.
 Functionalities to serve this purpose include link sorting via a tag system, grouping system that called banks that serves as a folder for memes, and link sharing via social media outlets.
 Memebank allows users to easily and quickly access their memes at any time from their laptop on a web browser.
 In 2017, where memes are in frequent demand and usage memebank can provide a specialized, simple, and appropriate service that many online users want.

-During our 16 week development process, our team will continously plan and update with each other using the memebank discord channel and github.
-In order to affectively develope memebank, our team will research and learn any necessary tools.
+During our 16 week development process, our team will continuously plan and update with each other using the Memebank discord channel and GitHub.
+In order to affectively develop Memebank, our team will research and learn any necessary tools.
 The Memebank system architecture is comprised of a React.js graphical user interface, a Ruby on Rails server, and a SQLite database.
-In addition to class meetings every Wednesdays, subteams such as frontend and backend team will meet up to work on the development schedule as follows.
+In addition to class meetings every Wednesdays, sub-teams such as the frontend and backend team will meet up to work on the development schedule as follows.